tarunsunny3/Placement-Management-System/README.md

 # Placement-Management-System
+**PWA, that means it can be downloaded and used as a native app on desktops, android, ios, etc**

+The App is deployed on Heroku and available at https://plms-0a2c20251af6.herokuapp.com/

-**PWA, that means it can be downloaded and used as a native app on desktops, android, ios, etc** This project exclusively has been made for my University (University of Hyderabad) following all the **SDE** principles including
+This project exclusively has been made for my University (University of Hyderabad) following all the **SDE** principles including
 *Requirements gathering, Designing, and implementing*.